Christoph Lehmann (musician)

-Christoph Lehmann (born 1947) is a German organist, harpsichordist, church musician and composer, especially in the field of Neues Geistliches Lied (NGL).
-He has worked as a continuo harpsichordist and organist in performances and recordings of early music with several ensembles.
+Christoph Lehmann (7 May 1947 – 31 August 2024) was a German organist, harpsichordist, church musician and composer, especially in the field of Neues Geistliches Lied (NGL).
+He had worked as a continuo harpsichordist and organist in performances and recordings of early music with several ensembles.

 Life and career

 Lehmann was born in Beijing.
 He studied church music in Berlin and harpsichord with Hugo Ruf in Cologne.

 From 1972 to 1984, he was a church musician at the Protestant Thomaskirche in Düsseldorf, as well as a theatre musician in Düsseldorf, Bochum, Bonn and Aachen.
 Lehmann composed numerous songs of the genre Neues Geistliches Lied.
 Two songs with music by Lehmann were included in the second edition of the common German Catholic hymnal, Gotteslob, in 2013, "Ich lobe meinen Gott, der aus der Tiefe mich holt" with text by Hans-Jürgen Netz) in the common section as GL 383, and "Wo Menschen sich vergessen", with text by Thomas Laubach in regional section, such as GL 832 in the Diocese of Cologne.

 Since 1985, Lehmann has been an organist and harpsichordist in the field of early music for various ensembles, including Il Dolcimelo, Das Kleine Konzert in Dormagen, Movimento, and La Stravaganza in Cologne.
 With the group Epoca Barocca, he recorded sonatas by Christoph Schaffrath, including a duet for two harpsichords played with Christoph Alselm Noll in 2003.
 A reviewer noted that he was "particularly impressive in his brilliant performance of the demanding keyboard parts".